Fazlollah Reza: Career

 Reza graduated from the Faculty of Engineering of the University of Tehran in 1938, receiving a bachelor's degree in electrical engineering.
 He received a master's and Ph.D. in electrical engineering from Columbia University in 1946 and Polytechnic University of New York (now New York University Tandon School of Engineering) in 1950 respectively.
 He was a Fellow of the IEEE and AAAS for his contribution to network and information theory.
 He was an honorary member of the Academy of Persian Language and Literature and wrote and spoke extensively on classical Persian poetry.

 Positions

 Reza served as the head of Aryamehr University of Industry (Sharif University of Technology), University of Tehran, Iran's ambassador to Canada and Iran's ambassador to UNESCO.
 As a professor, he taught at MIT, McGill University, Concordia University, and the University of Tehran.

+Personal life

+Reza was married for 75 years and had 6 children and 11 grandchildren.
+He was a lifelong tennis player until past 100.
+For his 100th birthday, he was granted a "free lifetime membership" by the Rockcliffe Lawn Tennis Club and a letter from Queen Elisabeth II.